Are We Moving Towards A Common Language?

 Cultures and traditions around the world have always been changing or rather evolving.
 Over the years, we have seen several old languages like Latin and Sanskrit slowly becoming limited in usage.
 Even English has evolved continuously since its origin and by adopting the modern day English, man has almost abandoned the works of old English.
 He has adapted himself to a newer and better way of expressing himself; relevant to the time he lives in.
 Another argument presented by the defenders of languages is that the current state ensures diversity in this world and that makes us interesting; with different perspectives on same things.

 As far as the need for diversity goes, there would always be other avenues to create them; just like there exists diversity between an American, a British and a New Zealander.
 Besides, a distinctive melange exists within a country that speaks a common language.
-So, though I myself am a polyglot who do deeply appreciates the diversity that these beautiful languages bring, I also believe in the ephemerality and evolution of things.
+So, though I myself am a polyglot who deeply appreciates the diversity that these beautiful languages bring, I also believe in the ephemerality and evolution of things.
 We simply cannot deny change!

 Additionally, it is clearly visible that with technological developments and influences driven by globalisation, all cultures are beginning to converge.
 For example, the cuisine of one region or a country has traveled beyond its borders.
 People around the world share a similar virtual image of themselves on Facebook, LinkedIn or other social networking sites through which they prefer to communicate in common grounds.
 However, with a world full of egoistic countries, it would be interesting to see which language will dominate and which all would be willing to yield.
 Perhaps it was the prediction of this conflict that once led to a creation of a new language all together.

 But in today’s world, we can notice a different type of blend between languages.
 “Visage”, “Encore” and “Sans” are some of the French words that are frequently used in English language.
 While “Parking”, “Weekend”, “Stop” and “Pub” are some of the English words used in French language.
 Sanskrit or Hindi words like “Guru” and “Mantra” have also made their way into the English dictionary.
-Because, a linguistic would note that ever language has words that do not necessarily exist in an other language.
+A linguist would note that every language has words that do not necessarily exist in an other language.
 Therefore, we are in the process of effectively blending the languages and hopefully constructing a new global language.
 Clearly in this case, the language that is most willing to accept foreign words and that which is increasingly open to changes in its structure would be a winner.
-That makes us ask ourselves - On one side as we try to bring the world closer, must we, on the other end, by translating every new word in different languages, separate it?
+That makes us ask ourselves - On one side as we try to bring the world closer, must we, on the other end, by creating new word in every language, fragment it?
 Life would be much easier if a USB, computer, Laptop, Nano technology or a tablet is called the same elsewhere in the planet.
-However, it is important to understand that the problem here is not in some languages gaining prominence, but with many others loosing their functionality.
-Therefore, the bigger question is - Would having multiple languages serve any purpose in the future?
+With a world well connected, this only makes sense.
+Therefore by incorporating these new words in our respective languages, are we slowly bringing them closer to one another?

 To retain something, one has to have a strong purpose.
 History teaches us that anything that has lacked a robust motive has always failed to sustain.
 Humans, while adapting to the times they live in, have always acclimatised to better and simpler ways of dealing with things, by gradually discarding the older methods.
 Therefore, the defenders of a certain language have to come up with a reasoning that is profound, or at the least relevant to the times we are living in.
 Nostalgia simply cannot survive as a sole reason for this retention.